Moondram Pirai: Filming

 Mahendra did not find hiring a train expensive at that time; as a result, he hired a train for the film's scene where Cheenu and Viji depart for Ketti, and another train for the climax which was shot at the Ketti railway station.
 Although it was raining on the day the climax was shot, Mahendra decided to continue shooting the scene even though the rain was not part of the film's script.
 It took nearly five days to film the climax.
 The scene where Cheenu hits himself on the pole while walking towards the train was not planned; Haasan performed it in the middle of the shot.
 To shoot that scene, Mahendra sat on the steps of the train with a rope tied around his waist with crew holding and preventing him from falling down.
-Despite being in such a "precarious position", he managed to get the shot right and okayed it in a single take.
-Haasan refused to use a double, and strove to make Cheenu's injuries look real.
+Despite being in such a "precarious position", he managed to get the shot right and approved it in a single take.
+Haasan refused to use a double, and strove to make Cheenu's injuries look real, including giving the character a black eye and swollen lips.

 In the post-production phase, Smitha's voice was dubbed by Anuradha.
 Mahendra supervised Anuradha's dubbing session and taught her the methods to emote the dialogues for Smitha in the film.
 While the film was under production the team was scoffed at for making a film about a youth falling in love with an amnesiac, and that the film would not be a box office success.
 The film uses intense violin music in both its opening and closing credits.
 The final length of the film was roughly 3918 metres.